When you're ready to buy your first home with your lifetime ISA, we'll send the money directly to your solicitor.

 Step 2: Hire a conveyancing solicitor

-Their role is to make sure all legal processes of buying the home go smoothly and that your rights are protected the whole way through, which includes making sure your lifetime ISA money reaches the seller and HMRC are informed.
+Their role is to make sure all the legal processes go smoothly and that your rights are protected, which includes making sure your lifetime ISA money reaches the seller and HMRC are informed.

 You don’t need to worry about moving the money or notifying HMRC yourself.